Insights

 <div data-with-frame="true"><figure><img src="https://lh7-rt.googleusercontent.com/docsz/AD_4nXdlOgoQ97hfuzM3zD8vcUywbbtHpyB23gCuPL29mP3XXRG5CqsLryTepoT3uk67HHlJ2TTXBAVKmN8zbYSMoRR-60lEN90jWKeL1Xg8lV659hnykzOloOMkAJvS0gvylae0rb31dPoQyG8L5fgUCgBNl6oo?key=A6JppSKd1EpGYzJGvNEH8g" alt="" width="375"><figcaption></figcaption></figure></div>

-#### <mark style="color:blue;">Sentiment scores are calculated through AI transcript analysis</mark>
+#### <mark style="color:blue;">Sentiment scores are derived from AI analysis of conversation transcripts</mark>

 ### Indicators (Call Outs)